 In eight-week sessions with one-on-one volunteers, eight refugee women learn to sew on identical Janome sewing machines.
 Some of our students are totally new to sewing.
 Others had experience in their home countries.

-In addition, we help the refugees market sewn, knitted, and ceramic items at stores and craft shows.
+In addition, we help the refugees market sewn or knitted items at stores and craft shows.

-We are temporarily located at Bob School, 501 Park Street.
-Over the 2013 summer we will move to InterFaith Works new location on Elm Street.
+We are located at Bob School, 501 Park Street.